-The course introduces a wide variety of approaches leading to a substantial and varied portfolio of work suitable to assist admission to art and design studies at university level.
+The course introduces a wide variety of approaches leading to a substantial and varied portfolio of work relevant to art, and design studies at university level.
 Studio space restricts class size.
-Class work includes: exercises and discussions to extend creative and personal expression; the development of observational skills through attitudes and processes in selected 2-D and 3-D areas reinforced by independent studies and home projects; thematic developments, inter-media experiments and exhibition preparation and presentation.
-Visits to art galleries provide insights into current art practice.
-An understanding of the language of art criticism and research methods will be provided.
+Class work includes: exercises and discussions to extend creative and personal expression; the development of observational skills through attitudes and processes in selected 2-D and 3-D areas, reinforced by independent studies and prescribed projects; thematic developments, inter-media experiments and exhibition preparation and presentation.
+Visits to art galleries provide insights into contemporary art practice.
+Critical analysis and research methods will be explored through case studies.

 - Semester 2 - 2018

 - Semester 2 - 2018

 2. Investigate concepts, materials and applications within a contemporary framework, related to the history and theories of art;

 History/Theory topics, which are, as far as possible, integrated with the studio activities, will be selected from: